xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/mapping_global_attributes_to_ebay_item_specifics.md

    * Synchronization based on the names of global attributes defined in your X-Cart store;
    * Synchronization based on the mapping rules defined in the eBay item specifics section of your X-Cart store.

    The former of the two methods depends fully on the names of global attributes.
+To enable this type of synchronization, you need to enable the option “Use global attributes to synchronize eBay item specifics” in your eBay configuration general settings.

 ![xc5_ebay_mapping1.png]({{site.baseurl}}/attachments/ref_0X2MIatv/xc5_ebay_mapping1.png)
 ![xc5_ebay_mapping2.png]({{site.baseurl}}/attachments/ref_0X2MIatv/xc5_ebay_mapping2.png)